Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/MonthPicker/README.md

 ## Overview

-The `SingleMonthPicker` component allows users to select a single month
+The `SingleMonthPicker` component extends the functionality of the Ant Design DatePicker component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design DatePicker component.

 ## Props